Altius/correlatedDHS/README.md

 After that has completed and created the file multi-tissue.master.hg19.bed, run the following command from the command line:

-    cut -f1-3 multi-tissue.master.hg19.bed > masterDHSs.bed3
+    cut -f1-3 multi-tissue.master.bed > masterDHSs.bed3

 Then run the following script, which gets the DNase signal strength in each cell type at each DHS.
-This script requires two integer parameters, which are indexes into the array of cell types (zero-based).
-This allows you to process multiple cell types simultaneously on a computer cluster.
+This script is called using the qsub Array Job option (-t), allowing cell types to be process in batches of 10 simultaneously on a computer cluster.

-    getTagDensitiesInMasterListDHSs_pseudoParallel.sh idxMin idxMax
+    getTagDensitiesInMasterListDHSs_pseudoParallel.sh sampleFile [blacklist.txt]

-For example, you could submit the following jobs to a cluster:

-    qsub -cwd -N Get00to07 -S /bin/bash getTagDensitiesInMasterListDHSs_pseudoParallel.sh 0 7
-    qsub -cwd -N Get08to15 -S /bin/bash getTagDensitiesInMasterListDHSs_pseudoParallel.sh 8 15
-    qsub -cwd -N Get16to23 -S /bin/bash getTagDensitiesInMasterListDHSs_pseudoParallel.sh 16 23

-etc. etc. The first job would process the first 8 cell types (0-7), the next one would process the next 8 cell types (8-15), etc., simultaneously, with one job per node of a computer cluster.
-There are 82 cell types total (0-81).

-After all of those jobs have completed and produced 82 files in subdirectory tagDensities, run the following script:
+After all of those jobs have completed and produced one file per sample in subdirectory tagDensities, run the following script:

     makeMasterFileWithTagSumVectors.sh

-This will create the file `masterDHSsAndTagCounts_82_hg19.bed4`, in which fields 1-3 are the coordinates of each DHS (150bp wide) observed in the genome in the 82 cell types, and field 4 holds an 82-element, comma-delimited vector of normalized and scaled signal intensities (one per cell type) observed at the DHS displayed in fields 1-3.
+This will create the file `masterDHSsAndTagCounts.bed4`, in which fields 1-3 are the coordinates of each DHS (150bp wide) observed in the genome in the N cell types, and field 4 holds an N-element, comma-delimited vector of normalized and scaled signal intensities (one per cell type) observed at the DHS displayed in fields 1-3.